tajmone/hugo-book/assets_src/sass/README.md

 # Credits

-## Base16 Color Schemes
+## Base16 Colour Schemes

-The Sass/CSS themes use the following Base16 color schemes:
+The Sass/CSS themes use the following Base16 colour schemes:

 - _Base16 Eighties_ — by [Chris Kempson].